 The sicklebills use shapes and poses to attract attention.
 These “transformers” of the avian world include the Black Sicklebill who performs many wing shrugs before spreading his feathers up and over his head to create a startlingly unexpected hooded cloak (3:06 into video clip).
 Tim and Ed showed the first video ever taken that captures this behavior with both sexes participating—the female going beak-to-beak with the displaying male to play her part in the mating dance.

-Another favorite was the Superb Bird-of-paradise.
+Another favorite was the Superb Bird-of-paradise, also known as the Greater lophorina.
 Deftly balancing on a log, he raises special feathers that transform him into a black blob punctuated with iridescent blue markings that look rather like a wide grin and two blazing eyes.
 He makes a loud snapping noise to accompany his bounding dance steps around the female (at 0:55 in the video clip).

 Tim and Ed made one of their most intriguing discoveries when they decided to capture the “ballerina dance” of the Wahnes’s Parotia from the female’s point of view.
 It took multiple cameras and two weeks of trying.
 Tim whiled away long hours in the blind reading The Count of Monte Cristo on an e-reader and counting the number of finger-swipes it took to finish (11,000).
 Looking down from a branch above the courtship display area reveals a much different view than from ground level.
 We see a bobbing, weaving, black ovoid shape with flashes of iridescent yellow breast feathers and a wiggling blue line that marks the back of the male’s head, highlighting his movements.